 The work is being carried out in three phases.

-Phase one (end July to early September 2021) - Harewood Avenue: complete
+Phase one - Harewood Avenue: Completed

 - Installation of a new, raised toucan crossing on Harewood Avenue near the roundabout links the cycle and walking path and provides dedicated space for pedestrians and cyclists.
 The existing toucan crossing and speed cushions further south east on Harewood Avenue have been removed.